CHRI-Lab/CoWriter-S2_2023/README.md

 Pull the docker image associated to RedBack: `make pull`.

 When the pull is finished, open 3 terminals and execute the following instructions (in order and 1 per terminal):
 - `make run-gui`.
 If it's the first time you run it, do `make run-gui-build`.
+After the containers have started, open your web browser and go to `http://localhost:3000`.
 - `make run-test`
 - `make run-audio-chat`.
 Once you are inside the container, run `ros2 launch launch/nao_writing_launch.py`.